 You can manually remove lingering objects using the console utility console utility REPADMIN.EXE.
 Use the option /removelingeringobjects.
 See below for more information.

 For More Information

-For more information on lingering objects and how to remove them, see Outdated Active Directory objects generate event ID 1988 in Windows Server 2003 and the topic “Lingering Object Removal” in the TechNet white paper How the Active Directory Replication Model Works.
+For more information on lingering objects and how to remove them, see Active Directory replication Event ID 1388 or 1988: A lingering object is detected and the topic “Lingering Object Removal” in the article How the Active Directory Replication Model Works (Microsoft Docs).